A Singular Woodbury and Pseudo-Determinant Matrix Identities and Application to Gaussian Process Regression: Introduction

 Several extensions to the above relations exist.
 Among notable works, \citet{HENDERSON-1981} derived inversion identities when \(\tens{A}\) is singular, or when \(\tens{B}\) is singular or rectangular.
 An alternative identity was derived by \citet{RIEDEL-1992} for rank-augmented matrices where the rank of \(\tens{N}\) is larger than of \(\tens{A}\).
 The relation between the generalized inverse of \(\tens{N}\) and those of \(\tens{A}\) and \(\tens{B}\) was explored by \citet{FILL-1999} and \citet{GROB-1999}.
 Other notable generalizations of the Woodbury identity were studied by \citet{TIAN-2005, ARIAS-2015} under a rank additivity condition and by \citet{DENG-2011} in relation to Moore-Penrose and Drazin inverses.

-A special case of \eqref{eq:M-with-B} occurs when \(\tens{B}^{-1} = \tens{0}\), which frequently appears in a variety of applications, for instance, in machine learning using Gaussian process regression (see \Cref{sec:app} and \citep{AMELI-2020, AMELI-2022-a}).
-In such applications, \(\tens{M}\) is usually rank-deficient.
-More importantly, when \(\tens{B}^{-1}\) vanishes, the matrix \(\tens{N}\) is undefined and Woodbury-like identities and corresponding determinant lemma no longer apply.
+A special case of \eqref{eq:M-with-B} is when \(\tens{B}^{-1} = \tens{0}\), which is relevant in a variety of applications, such as in machine learning using Gaussian process regression (see \Cref{sec:app} and \citep{AMELI-2020, AMELI-2022-a}).
+In such a case, \(\tens{M}\) is usually rank-deficient and the matrix \(\tens{N}\) is undefined, rendering Woodbury-like identities and the determinant lemma inapplicable.
+Thus, the work herein develops Woodbury-like relations when \(\tens{B}^{-1} = \tens{0}\).
+Given that only \(\tens{M}\) is well-defined in this scenario, our approach shifts the focus to searching for identities for \(\tens{M}\) instead of \(\tens{N}\).
+Moreover, we consider that \(\tens{A}\), \(\tens{X}\), and \(\tens{Y}\) could be rectangular and potentially have rank deficiency.
+Concretely, we consider